Pingualuit crater (Chubb crater)

 In the lake lives Arctic Char (Salvelinus alpinus).
 The lake environment is very poor and as a result, this isolated population of fish has interesting adaptations – thin bodies and large heads.

 Unique geological recordings

-Several glacial ages have taken place since the creation of crater.
+Several glacial ages have taken place since the creation of the crater.
 These glaciers removed all sediments from the bedrock, thus erasing all the information about the past in this part of North America.
-But there is hope that the bottom of Pingualuit crater was not affected – this lake most likely survived as a subglacial lake hidden deep under the blanket of glacier.
+But there is hope that the bottom of the Pingualuit crater was not affected – this lake most likely survived as a subglacial lake hidden deep under the blanket of the glacier.

-Research is on-going, but initial results show the sediments have "recorded" two more interglacial periods before the current one.
-Remnants of now extinct diatoms have been found.
+Research is ongoing, but initial results show the sediments have "recorded" two more interglacial periods before the current one.
+Remnants of now-extinct diatoms have been found.

 Pingualuit National Park

 In order to protect the unique impact crater and pristine nature around in 2004 was established Pingualuit National Park.

 Crater here is the main attraction.
 It is not easy to reach it – Pingualuit is accessible by feet, canoe, or by air.

 Climate here is harsh – mean yearly temperature is − 10 °C, frost-free season lasts only 20 days.